orange2120/NTUEE_light_dance/README.md

 $ cd client/clientApp
 $ sudo node client.js
 ```
+4. on esp8266, just open it
-4. on your laptop(server), go to http://localhost:8080
+5. on your laptop(server), go to http://localhost:8080
-5. toogle control+alt/option+c to show the CommandCenter panel
+6. toogle control+alt/option+c to show the CommandCenter panel
-6. make sure edit board configuration is enabled
+7. make sure edit board configuration is enabled
-7. at the right side of the panel is the boards not registered
+8. at the right side of the panel is the boards not registered
-8. there you should see your rpi, click add board
+9. there you should see your rpi, click add board
-9. after adjusting boards' id pattern , remember to click Save
+10. after adjusting boards' id pattern , remember to click Save
-10. disable edit board configuration
+11. disable edit board configuration
-11. you can now send command to your boards!!
+12. you can now send command to your boards!!

 ## afterward usage
 1.